anywhichway/denodata/README.md

 - If `keyOrPattern` is a primitive, UInt8Array, or valid DenoKV key, the record is deleted.

-- If `keyOrPattern` is an array, but not a valid DenoKV and `find` is true, `db.find` is used to find matches and they are deleted.
+- If `keyOrPattern` is an array, but not a valid DenoKV key and `find` is true, `db.find` is used with the array as a pattern.
+Yielded values are deleted.
 The `find` flag is used to prevent deletion when an invalid DenoKV key is accidentally passed.

 - If `keyOrPattern` is an object with an id, the id is used to delete the object.

-- If `keyOrPattern` is an object without an id and find is `true`, `db.find` is used to find matches and they are deleted.
+- If `keyOrPattern` is an object without an id and find is `true`, `db.find` is used with the object as a pattern.
+Yielded values are deleted.

 - If `cname` is specified and `keyOrPattern` is a POJO, it is treated like an instance of `cname`.